Walt Disney World is serving up Red Hot beignets filled with Fireball Whisky

 The boozy treats consist of a fresh beignet that is topped with crushed Red Hots and is drizzled with a sauce made from the tiny cinnamon candies.

-As if that wasn’t good enough, they’re served with a tube of Fireball Whisky.
+As if that weren’t good enough, they’re served with a tube of Fireball Whisky.

-We know what your thinking, how much is this smoking-hot desert going to cost?
+We know what you’re thinking: How much is this smoking-hot dessert going to cost?

 An order of two Red Hot Beignets is just $9.99, making it a perfect dessert to share.
-Or keep them both for yourself.
+Or you could keep them both for yourself.

-If your traveling with kids and they want in on the action, the cafe also serves up nonalcoholic Red Hot Beignets for $2.99.
-And like most Disney deserts the treats are shaped liked Mickey Mouse.
+If you’re traveling with kids and they want in on the action, the cafe also serves up nonalcoholic Red Hot Beignets for $2.99.
+And like most Disney desserts, the treats are shaped liked Mickey Mouse.